 Depending on your pet insurance policy, you are typically covered for:

 - Vet Bills - treatment for injuries, illnesses or accidents

 - Loss or theft of your pet - your insurance could help to cover the cost of advertising to try and find your pet and some insurers may pay the purchase price for a replacement pet

 - Death and euthanasia - some policies pay out in the event of your pet's death.
 Individual policies may also cover euthanasia and cremation.
 There may be an age limit on when you can claim.

 - Public liability - available with dog and horse pet insurance in the event your pet injures someone else or their property

 - Kennel or cattery fees - some insurers offer cover should you unexpectedly need to stay in hospital for a few nights

-A typical policy will not cover you for the following:
+A typical pet insurance policy will not cover you for the following: